Departure from MOYS Marina di Olbia

 THE CREW SPEAKS ITALIAN-ENGLISH-GERMAN-SPANISH

-Leaving the port of Olbia we will head towards the majestic and high cliffs of Capo Figari from whose promontory Guglielmo Marconi made the first radio transmission connecting Capo Figari to the Italian peninsula at Rocca di Papa – Rome.
+Leaving the port of Olbia we will start the tour sailing towards Capo Ceraso.
+While sailing we will be able to admire the majestic and high cliffs of Capo Figari from whose promontory Guglielmo Marconi made the first radio transmission connecting Capo Figari to the Italian peninsula at Rocca di Papa – Rome.

-Capo Figari and the opposite islet of Figarolo are recognized sites of community importance for their great biodiversity and from the top of Mount Figari you can enjoy a breathtaking view of the entire Gulf of Olbia, from Capo Ceraso to the island of Tavolara, and from the islands of Soffi and Mortorio on the Costa Smeralda.
+Capo Figari and the opposite islet of Figarolo are recognized sites of community importance for their great biodiversity.
+A path leads to the top of Mount Figari from which you can enjoy a breathtaking view of the entire Gulf of Olbia, from Capo Ceraso to the island of Tavolara, and from the islands of Soffi and Mortorio to the Costa Smeralda.

 We now move to the island of Tavolara, a limestone massif overlooking the sea, to anchor in the splendid waters of Cala Spalmatore di Terra for a brunch based on aperitifs, canapés, cold cuts, cheeses and finger food, accompanied by good fresh wine and various drinks.